Bleikopf/Coffe-Shop-2023-group-7-web-devolopemnt-data-science/README.md

 * DATASCIENCE MAGIC
 * make sure the dependencies in index.HTML are properly linked
+* make sure the buttons are opening the generated maps onClick
 * open index.HTML
 ```
 code blocks for commands